Are You A Compulsive Gambler? Signs You Might Be Struggling With Addiction

 A behavioral dependency on gambling can be like substance misuse or drug addiction.
 The brain releases positive chemicals during gambling, which a person may become dependent on for their well-being, similar to those who experience substance use disorder.
 When people with a gambling addiction cannot receive a dopamine rush from gambling, it can create withdrawal symptoms.
 Compulsive gambling, which may be called gambling disorder in a clinical setting, is an intense difficulty to resist impulses to gamble that can result in social, legal, and financial problems.

 Because of its impacts on the brain, gambling disorder is considered an addictive disorder by the American Psychiatric Publishing Association in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 This condition was previously grouped with impulse control disorders and was believed to be in the same category as some types of obsessive and compulsive-related disorders.
-However, it is now understood to be a behavioral addiction.
+However, the American Psychiatric Association now classifies gambling disorder as a behavioral addiction.

 Who can be diagnosed with gambling disorder?